Your Wealth Plan: 4 Steps to Financial Freedom

 • See Appendix 2 for a net worth computation template.

-2. Start Tracking your Cash Flow (Budgeting)
+2. Start Tracking your Cash Flow (Create a Budget)

 • Start Tracking your cash flow (money in and money out)